solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 1. For all blocks with more than 67% votes, they must be on picked fork.

-2. If a picked block has more than one children, check if the votes on the heaviest child is over threshold:
+2. If a picked block has more than one child, check if the votes on the heaviest child is over threshold:

    1. If vote_on_child + stake_on_validators_not_in_restart >= 62%, pick child.
       For example, if 80% validators are in restart, child has 42% votes, then 42 + (100-80) = 62%, pick child.
 62% is chosen instead of 67% because 5%
       could make the wrong votes.

    It's okay to use 62% here because the goal is to prevent false negative rather than false positive.
 If validators pick a child of optimistically confirmed block to start from, it's okay because if 80% of the validators all choose this block, this block will be instantly confirmed on the chain.

    2. Otherwise stop traversing the tree and use last picked block.